8427003/cocoVim/vimfiles/bundle/vim-easymotion/README.md

 Even though some default behaviors were modified and many new features were added, I carefully considered backward compatibility.
-So those of you updating from older versions can do so without worry and start benefitting immediately from all the new features!
+So those of you updating from older versions can do so without worry and start benefiting immediately from all the new features!

 Introduction